Associate Dean for Student Success and Curricular Affairs, Science Division; Program Head, Mathematics; Professor of Mathematics

 He has co-organized several seminars, journal clubs, and over ten workshops and scientific meetings.
 His recent recognitions include delivering the Adams Memorial Lecture in Topology at the University of Manchester in 2016.
 Sati's publications range from pure physics to pure mathematics, but are mostly on the interactions between the two subjects, with physics being the motivation and source of interesting problems, whose solutions also lead to new and interesting mathematical structures and constructions.

-At NYUAD, in addition to the capstone and undergraduate math courses, he teaches a core course on a topic which is at the heart of his research: "Theory of Everything".
+At NYUAD, in addition to the capstone and undergraduate math courses, he teaches a core course on a topic that is at the heart of his research: "Theory of Everything."